 My Gaming Setup:

 Accessibility features are critical measures to limit fatigue alongside my specific setup which is another vital energy saving measure.
-My setup includes an adapted lightweight PS4 controller with light-touch buttons/triggers, loosened analog stick springs, 4 switch ports and a stand.
+My setup includes an adapted lightweight PS4 controller with light-touch buttons/triggers, loosened analog stick springs, 4 switch ports and a stand for my controller to rest on.

-I’ve also raised the D-Pad Up/Left and TRIANGLE & CIRCLE buttons using sticky rubber pads to make them easier to reach or press.
+I’ve also raised the D-Pad Up/Left and TRIANGLE & CIRCLE buttons using sticky rubber pads to make them easier to reach, grip and press.
 I’ve created a lip on the R2 button using SuGru (Mouldable Clay) so that I can press R2 by twisting my right index finger without physically moving it off the default R1 button position.

 I wouldn’t be able to game without this adapted controller, as regular strength buttons are nearly impossible for me to press and regular sticks would be totally unmovable.
-Without the stand I wouldn’t be able to press buttons as my arm and hand muscles would only be focused on holding the controller instead of enjoying the game.
+Without the stand I wouldn’t be able to press buttons as my arm and hand muscles would only be focused on holding the controller instead of being able to enjoy the game.

-The second part of my setup is the Titan 1 adapter, this device allows me to further alter my setup by creating personal accessibility options through the Gtuner software.
-It allows me to use my PS4 controller on any console and write scripts for:
+The second part of my setup is a Titan 2 crossover device, which allows me to further alter my setup by creating personal accessibility options through the Gtuner software.
+It allows me to use my PS4 controller on any console and write scripts to:

-- Remap buttons to different directions on the sticks.
+- Assign buttons to different directions on the sticks

-- Button combos mainly used to press D-Pad directions or stick buttons.
+- Create button combos mainly used to press D-Pad directions or stick buttons

-- Separating the Touchpad into Left or Right zones so when tapped they press either OPTIONS or TOUCHPAD buttons.
+- Split the Touchpad into Left or Right zones so when tapped they press either OPTIONS or TOUCHPAD

-I know that even though I can use the Titan1 to write scripts for missing accessibility settings in games, these options should be already designed in by the developer.
+Even though I can use the Titan 2 to write scripts for missing accessibility settings in games, these options should be already designed in by the developer.
 It took me months to learn the code, it’s time-consuming and you need to do mental gymnastics to find a comfortable remap for a game with a complicated control scheme.

 The accessibility options that I use and gamers with a motor disability need are: